nshvd/dataProviders/README.md

  - Update order status in orders table based on id
  - Remove food record in food table based on id
  - Remove orders record in orders table that was placed after "2020-01-12"

+ Warning: We should refrain from exposing any sensitive passwords in the repo.
+ So do not put password in properties file.
+Use VM arguments for passing password on the fly.

+ VM options: -DdbPassword=yourpassword
+ in code you can use System.getProperty("dbPassword");